-Penal Code § 29800(a)(1) restricts convicted felons (or persons with active felony warrants) from owning, purchasing, or possessing firearms in California.
-This restriction also applies to narcotics addicts or those who have two or more convictions for certain misdemeanor offenses.
+Penal Code § 29800(a)(1) prohibits convicted felons (or persons with active felony warrants) from owning, purchasing, or possessing firearms.
+This restriction also applies to narcotics addicts and persons with two or more convictions for certain misdemeanor offenses.

 A violation of this section is a felony and is punishable by up to 3 years in jail or prison.